NLTM-LID/LID/CLI/Readme.md

-# Spoken Language Identification using u-vector with
+# Spoken Language Identification using u-vector with WSSL

 This Python script performs spoken language identification using a u-vector with WSSL model.
 It takes either a single audio file or a directory containing multiple audio files as input.
 The script uses a pre-trained model to identify the language of the spoken audio.